 Look for cloud computing service providers that offer local encryption data services so you can enjoy increased privacy and security to your data.
 Encryption offers double security as the receiver of the data has to decrypt it to access it.
 This data protection technology protects your information even from the people to whom it is most vulnerable such as system administrators and service providers.
 It is also essential for the user to ensure that all data is encrypted before it is entered into the cloud.
 This is essential even in the event that the cloud system automatically encrypts it.
 Today, technology has led to the invention of numerous third-party tools that you can use to encrypt your data before feeding it into the system.
 These tools apply encryption files and passwords to protect your data further.

 Anti-virus software installation

 At times, the risk to data compromise does not come from the cloud computing system but from the computer system that you have used to log in.
 If there is no proper system protection in place for your computer or mobile device, hackers can easily access and compromise the integrity of your information.
 Anti-virus software gets rid of malware and protects your system from spams that are on the web.
 System virus exposure leads offer penetration points for cyber-attacks.

 Strengthen your passwords

 For any system, having strong passwords protects your data from third parties and hackers.
-You can find sites on the World Wide Web that give insights and tips on how you can generate secure passwords that hard to guess.
-One of the most secure ways to protect your data is the two-step verification.
+You can find sites on the World Wide Web that give insights and tips on how you can generate secure passwords that are hard to guess.
+One of the most secure ways to protect your data is two-step verification.
 This type of verification allows you to use an email address or a cell phone number as another mode of verifying the user for data access.

 From time to time, SensorsTechForum features guest articles by cybersecurity and infosec leaders and enthusiasts such as this post.
 The opinions expressed in these guest posts, however, are entirely those of the contributing author, and may not reflect those of SensorsTechForum.